+Pre-field trip

-Pre-field trip prepare students (sensory awareness) Send student waivers to parents and get them returned.
-Share the day's agenda and site layout with your class.
-Hand out list of things students need to bring (e.g., journals, raingear, hat, sun screen, bug repellent, water, snacks, lunch, "sit-upons", solid footwear) NO dress shoes, heels, open toes or sandals, no cell phones or electronic devices.
-Get a map that includes site layout plus parking, washrooms, picnic sites etc Scheduling at the site: bus return timesnack breaks lunch Activity priorities: what you'll omit if constrained by time Transportation: parent drivers (organize car-pooling and maps) Prepare payments if needed (program/ Organize bus and any money needed from students parking).
-Walking: outline route Th e Day of the field trip Parent / Volunteer helpers: send them all an outline of their expectations /tasks Share itinerary and map with drivers and leaders: include contact numbers in case anyone gets lost or delayed.
-Document emergency procedures and phone numbers First aid kits and any student medication: who will carry them Contingency plans for inclement weathers Review the "what if" procedures if anyone gets separated.
-Sick kid plan: Who will handle this if it arises on the trip: Take lots of pictures!
-Pla nning Make name tags for all students and Af ter the field trip volunteer helpers / other teachers Follow-up and Celebration: Summarize Organize a buddy system. learning experiences with a class mural, displays, photos, posters, stories, poems, maps, etc Reflection: Did you achieve your outcomes as planned?
-If not, is that necessarily a bad thing?
-Positive elements / challenges of the trip.
-Things to do differently next time.
-Make student group configurations for small group work.
-Volunteer helpers: check that they know their roles and responsibilities.
-Do a site visit to avoid any surprises and get familiar with the site. П Do some pre-trip activities that lead in and
+- Send student waivers to parents and get them returned. - Hand out list of things students need to bring (e.g., journals, raingear, hat, sun screen, bug repellent, water, snacks, lunch, "sit-upons", solid footwear) NO dress shoes, heels, open toes or sandals, no cell phones or electronic devices. - □ Transportation: parent drivers (organize car-pooling and maps) - Organize bus and any money needed from students - □ Walking: outline route - Parent / Volunteer helpers: send them all an outline of their expectations /tasks - Document emergency procedures and phone numbers - □ First aid kits and any student medication: who will carry them - Sick kid plan: Who will handle this if it arises on the trip: